unixorn/awesome-zsh-plugins/README.md

 * [you-should-use](https://github.com/MichaelAquilina/zsh-you-should-use) - ZSH plugin that reminds you to use those aliases you defined.
 * [youtube-dl-aliases](https://github.com/katrinleinweber/oh-my-zsh-youtube-dl-aliases) - Adds `yt` aliases to download videos from YouTube.
 * [youtube-dl](https://github.com/joow/youtube-dl) - Simple plugin for [youtube-dl](https://youtube-dl.org/).
+* [yup](https://github.com/redxtech/zsh-yup) - Adds helper function to upgrade all the dependencies in a yarn/npm project.
 * [z-a-bin-gem-node](https://github.com/zinit-zsh/z-a-bin-gem-node) - [Zinit](https://github.com/zdharma/zinit) extension that exposes binaries without altering `$PATH`, installs Ruby gems and Node modules and easily exposes their binaries, and updates the gems and modules when the associated plugin or snippet is updated.
 * [z-a-man](https://github.com/zinit-zsh/z-a-man) - [Zinit](https://github.com/zdharma/zinit) extension that generates man pages for all plugins and snippets.
 * [z-a-meta-plugins](https://github.com/zinit-zsh/z-a-meta-plugins) - Install groups of plugins with a single label ([Zinit](https://github.com/zdharma/zinit) only).